dmetal23/LED-Display-Safe/README.md

 # LED-Display-Safe
-Program the control unit for an electronic safe.
+Assignment: Program the control unit for an electronic safe.

 The 8-Segment display and LEDs will show status of the safe: